enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-2.md

 This challenge can be solved in many different ways.
 Though, I decided to approach it in dynamic way by performing dynamic binary instrumentation with `r2frida`.
 Also, we'll show a bit of static analysis with Radare2.

-After reversing the application, we find a lazy trick to avoid bypassing all the root detections one by one.
+After reversing the application with JADX, we find a lazy trick to avoid bypassing all the root detections one by one.
 In this manner, we hijack the control of the function that closes the application and warns us that this is unacceptable.
 Yeah yeah Blah Blah Blah `Root detected!
 The app is now going to to exit`...
 We'll see the toast with the message of rooted detected.
 Just press OK, the application won't be killed.
 First challenge solved with the following Frida hook:

 ```java
 Java.perform(function () {